 4. Double Up.
 If you have multiple pairs of snagged tights, chances are, the runs or holes aren’t in the exact same spot.
 Wearing two pair will make the flaws less noticeable.

 5. Always air dry.
 Hot dryers can damage the elasticity of your tights and weaken the fibers that prevent runs.

 6. Size up?
 You’re more likely to get runs when your tights are, well, too tight.

 7. Bring extras.
 Always be prepared.
-There’s nothing like a slight wardrobe malfunction right before the curtain rises to throw you off your game.
+There’s nothing like a slight wardrobe malfunction right before the curtain rises to throw you off.
 On performance days bring an extra pair (or two) to keep your mind at ease.
 But…

 8. In a pinch.
 This works especially well with black tights.
 Should you get a hole right before you’re supposed to go on, you can always grab a small piece of gaffers tape backstage and put it on your skin directly under the hole.
 Got a last-minute long snag?
 Try coloring over the exposed skin with a Sharpie.
 Now that’s hardcore.